-- What is the neck of femur (or femoral neck).
+- What is femoral neck?

-- Where is the neck of the femur.
+- Where is the femoral neck?

-- What is a femur neck fracture.
+- What is a femoral neck fracture?

-1. Neck of Femur and Osteoporosis
+2. Femoral Neck and Osteoporosis

 Many of my patients often confuse the neck of the femur with the neck pain that they erroneously associate when they have osteoporosis.
 These are two separate things.
 The neck pain you experience is not caused by your osteoporosis (other than the anxiety caused by a low Bone Mineral Density test score).
 I explain this in my blog dedicated to neck pain osteoporosis.

+Where is the femoral neck?
+The femur is the leg bone, the thigh bone connecting the knee joint to the pelvis.
 This whole bone is the femur, and as you can see in the image that we’ve provided for you, the part that connects the long shaft of the femur to the head of the femur.

+Why do we care about the femoral neck?
+There are certain parts of our body that has more soft bone, or trabecular bone.
+The femoral neck is one such area.
 Throughout our body, we have cortical bone — very hard bone — and we have the soft spongy bone.